Delegated portfolio management with random default: The model and the optimization problem

 subject to \begin{itemize} \item (R):\; $V_0^A(x,\xi)\geq R_0$ \item (IC):\; $V_0^A(x,\xi) = J^A(\hat\pi;x,\xi)$. \end{itemize}

-We will refer to the first problem \eqref{pbAgent} as the Problem of the Agent, and as the Problem of the Principal the bi-level programming (P).
+We will refer to the first problem \eqref{pbAgent} as the Problem of the Agent, and the bi-level program (P) as the Problem of the Principal.
 Furthermore, we want to emphasize the fact that $\tau$ does not need to be a stopping time in the natural filtration given by the assets' dynamics.
-Despite this, most of the results regarding default time are based on stopping time theory so we want to work with a filtration such that $\tau$ can be a stopping time.
+Despite this, most results regarding default times are based on stopping-time theory, so we want to work with a filtration such that $\tau$ can be a stopping time.